Rwb3n/marlin-os/codebase_state.md

 - implement a max retry limit of 3 for any error before requesting human assistance
 - when facing persistent errors, try changing model perspective before clearing context
 - maintain a migration index.md document that catalogs all project components for AI reference

+*   `[2025-03-26 19:00:00] Animated Button Variants demo implemented and documented in style guide.
+Plan checklist updated.`

+## Log
+[2025-03-27 14:30:00] Discovered that key shortcodes (underwaterEnvironment, themeToggle, lightShafts, particles) are already implemented in `.eleventy.js`.
+Updated migration index to reflect this, unblocking the landing page template implementation.
+[LOG] [2025-03-27 10:15:00] Updated migration index with comprehensive documentation for Accordion Variants.